episub/episub-typescript-base/README.md

 #### ts-loader

 Webpack will load all `.ts` and `.tsx` files through ts-loader.
-The files will be transpiled from typescript into esnext javascript code and leave any jsx code untouched.
-The typescript won't be type checked at this stage.
+The files will be transpiled from typescript into esnext javascript code and leave any jsx code untouched. `tsc` the typescript compiler will also perform type checking during this phase.
+If it finds any errors the whole webpack build will not succeed.
+These errors should appear both in the terminal running the `yarn start` command and in the console of any browsers connected to the webpack-dev-server.

 #### babel-loader